w1lt/express-react-postgres/README.md

-Sure, here's the README content formatted so you can copy and paste it directly:

----

 # Express React Postgres Project

 This project is a full-stack application built using Express.js for the backend, React.js for the frontend, and PostgreSQL as the database.
 It includes features like user authentication, an admin panel for managing users, and a post system with upvote/downvote functionality.